sdminonne/kubernetes/docs/proposals/workflow.md

 }
 ```

-*`dependencies.controllerRef`: will contain the policy to trigger current `WorkflowStep`
+* `dependencies.controllerRef`: will contain the policy to trigger current `WorkflowStep`

 For `Workflow` basic scenario 2 controllers should be implemented: `AllDependenciesRunToCompletion`,
 `AtLeastOneDependencyRunToCompletion`.
-This approach permits to implement other kind of triggering
+This approach permits implementation of other kinds of triggering
-policy like for example data availability or other external event.
+policies, like for example data availability or other external event.